Quphoria/html_to_pdf/README.md

-# WaterCrawl Playwright Service
+# HTML to PDF Service

-A FastAPI-based web service that uses Playwright to fetch and process web content.
-This service provides a robust API for web scraping with support for proxies, media blocking, and API key authentication.
+A FastAPI-based web service that uses Playwright to fetch web content and convert it into a PDF.
+This service provides a robust API for PDF generation with support for proxies, media blocking, PDF generation options, and API key authentication.

+> This is a fork of [watercrawl/playwright](https://github.com/watercrawl/playwright)

 ## Features

-- 🚀 Fast and async web scraping using Playwright
+- 🚀 Fast and async PDF generation using Playwright
+- 🎯 Accurate HTML rendering using a real browser
 - 🔒 Optional API key authentication
 - 🌐 Proxy support
 - 🖼️ Media blocking capabilities